 A Remarkable Guidebook of Letters for Every Business Occasion . . .
 Guaranteed to Save You Hours of Work . . .
-Instant Letters That Say What You Want to Sav!
+Instant Letters That Say What You Want to Say!

 Just send in the coupon below to receive your FREE copy of THE EXECUTIVE'S COMPLETE PORTFOLIO OF LETTERS ... the most unique collection of business letters ever written.
-You'll have no more struggling over the "right way" to phrase letters to customers, prospects or suppliers.
+You'll have no more struggling over the "right way" to Absolutely phrase letters to customers, prospects or suppliers.

-pnrase letters to customers, prospects of si You'll have finger-tip access to letters for every • business situation . . . including hard-hitting collection letters-letters dealing with contribu-tions to charity-letters that give notice of price changes-letters of apology-letters of appreciation -letters of introduction.
-Letters you might other-wise have to straggle over for just the right phrate or the right word.
-They're completely written for you-all you have to do is add the essential facts • and figures.
-And to top it off-THE EXECUTIVE'S COM-PLETE PORTFOLIO OF LETTERS includes a HANDY GLOSSARY OF HUNDREDS OF MODERN BUSINESS TERMS-a comprehensive dictionary that defines and gives the correct spell-ing and abbreviations for all the important words and phrases being used right now in the business world.
-ALL YOURS-ABSOLUTELY FREE-simply for atteneing to examine for 15 days without out or
+You'll have finger-tip access to letters for every business situation . . . including hard-hitting collection letters-letters dealing with contributions to charity-letters that give notice of price changes-letters of apology-letters of appreciation-letters of introduction.
+Letters you might otherwise have to struggle over for just the right phrate or the right word.
+They're completely written for you-all you have to do is add the essential facts and figures. you-all you and figures.